2018–19 Houston Cougars women's basketball team

 The 2018–19 Houston Cougars women's basketball team represented the University of Houston during the 2018–19 NCAA Division I women's basketball season.
-The season marked the sixth for the Cougars as members of the American Athletic Conference.
+This was the Cougars' sixth season as members of the American Athletic Conference.
 The Cougars were led by fifth-year head coach Ronald Hughey.
 They played their home games at Fertitta Center, which reopened on December 1, 2018, after a $60 million upgrade.
 The Cougars played their first three non-conference home games at H&PE Arena while construction on Fertitta Center was completed.
 They finished the season 15–16, 9–7 in The American play to finish in fourth place.
 They lost to South Florida in the quarterfinals of the American Athletic Conference women's tournament.
 They received an at-large bid to the Women's National Invitation Tournament, where they lost to Arkansas in the first round.

 Media

 All Cougars games home and away are aired on the Houston Cougars IMG Sports Network, streamed online via the Houston Portal, with Gerald Sanchez and Louis Ray on the call.
-Before conference season home games were streamed on Houston All-Access.
+Before conference season home games streamed on Houston All-Access.
 Conference home games rotated between ESPN3, AAC Digital, and the Houston Portal.
-Road games typically streamed on the opponents' websites, though some conference road games also appeared on ESPN3 or AAC Digital.
+Road games typically were streamed on the opponents' websites, though some conference road games also appeared on ESPN3 or AAC Digital.